seizillesf/RobinBC/README.md

 # Bayesian approach to inverse Robin problems

 Scripts and notebooks to run and analyse the Bayesian computational routine to tackle the inverse problems of estimating a Robin boundary coefficient in Laplace Stokes PDE problems.
-Based on work by Mark Girolami, Ieva Kazlauskaite, Alsel K. Rasmussen and Fanny Seizilles (\link tbc).
+Based on work by Mark Girolami, Ieva Kazlauskaite, Alsel K. Rasmussen and Fanny Seizilles.

-%You can cite it via
-%```
-%ref
-%```

 ## Set up
 Included in this repository is the ```environment.yml``` file, that contains all the necessary packages that need to be installed in a conda environment in order to run our code.
 To setup the environment run: